UPCOPY

 -d + dest_dir: Use this as the destination directory.
 This is the top level destination path.
 Generally the format is: (-d D:\TOP_LEVEL_DEST_FOLDER\ANY_SUBFOLDERS).
 All files will be created under this destination, and original path will be maintained below this destination.
 The destination directory can be a network designation (i.e. \\COMPUTER_NAME\C\FOLDER_NAME) However, tests should be conducted to see if the destination paths are properly created.

---split[=xx]: Use this option when you want all the source files to be placed in a SINGLE -d destination directory.
+--flatten[=xx]: Use this option when you want all the source files to be placed in a SINGLE -d destination directory (FLATTEN the tree).
 The program finds all the specified source files, and copies them to the single top level -d directory.
-The caveat here, is that files found with duplicate names, will not be copied, as the program will not create duplicate files.
+The caveat here, is that files found with duplicate names, will not be copied, as the program will not create duplicate files (see --nodupe option below).
 So use caution that duplicate file names are not attempted to be copied.
-If the =XX is replaced by a value ie: split=100, then there will be a maximum of 100 files placed in the top level -d directory, and additional subdirectories will be created as needed, each with a max of 100 files.
+If the =XX is replaced by a value ie: flatten=100, then there will be a maximum of 100 files placed in the top level -d directory, and additional subdirectories will be created as needed, each with a max of 100 files.

 -f + filetype(s): Copy only those files meeting this file type.
 Additional file type can be added by separating each one by a space. (i.e. -f *.c *.doc *.tmp *.ppt ).
 This option is overridden by -S.